New product, no docs yet? Start with documentation strategy

 Description: Brief description of what the page covers, required subheadings.

-What Iâve found useful: identify your action-oriented content first (tutorials and how-to guides), then build supporting reference and explanation docs around them.
-These supporting docs can be referenced from multiple guides, so youâre not repeating the same API details or concepts in every tutorial.
-This keeps guides focused on the task while providing depth for users who need it.
+One thing Iâve found useful: identify your action-oriented content first, the tutorials and how-to guides, then build reference and explanation docs around them.
+Those supporting docs can be referenced from multiple guides, so youâre not repeating the same API details in every tutorial.
+The guides stay focused on the task while the depth lives somewhere reusable.

 Together, the flows and the grid become your roadmap.
 When someone asks âshould we document X?â you can see where it fits, or doesnât.
-When priorities shift, you adjust the plan, not 47 individual pages.
+When priorities shift, you adjust the plan instead of 47 individual pages.

-Then start writing.
-But youâre writing into a framework now, not into a void.
+Then you start writing.
+But now youâre writing into a framework, not into a void.

 Strategy doesnât slow you down.
 Itâs what makes fast sustainable.